jeremymaignan/dynamodb-to-s3-extractor/README.md

 # Data extractor from DynamoDB to S3

 ### Purpose:
-Useful tool allowing to extract data from dynamoDB, create files (json or csv), upload them on S3.
+Useful tool allowing to extract data from dynamoDB, create files (json or csv), upload them on S3 and delete (or not) the items on S3.

 ### Configuration: